Challenge Decisions

 What kind of content does the Appeals Centre cover?

-We currently accept disputes about individual pieces of content which have been removed or left up by Facebook, Instagram, TikTok, Pinterest, Threads and YouTube.
+We currently accept disputes about individual pieces of content which have been removed or left up by Facebook, Instagram, TikTok, Pinterest, Threads, Google Maps and YouTube.
 This includes videos, photos, text posts and comments.
 We also review decisions by these platforms to suspend or disable a user’s account, as well as removals of a Page or Group (Facebook and Instagram), or Channel (YouTube).

 What language does the content need to be in to submit a dispute to the Appeals Centre?